oroinc/documentation/crm/user_guide/my_oro/my_user_emails.rst

 -  **Forward** (forward an email to a different recipient).

    .. image:: /user_guide/img/getting_started/emails/reply_reply_all_forward.jpg
+      :alt: How to reply

    .. image:: /user_guide/img/getting_started/emails/reply_all.jpg
+      :alt: How to reply all

    .. image:: /user_guide/img/getting_started/emails/forward.jpg
+      :alt: How to forward an email

 -  **Download Attachment** (download the attached file, if available).

    .. image:: /user_guide/img/getting_started/emails/download_attachment.jpg
+      :alt: How to download attachment

 .. finish_my_emails